$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: Quadrotor Dynamics and Geometric controller

-The equations of motion of a quadrotor without uncertainty~\cite{lee2010geometric} are where $p \in \mathbb{R}^3$ and $v \in \mathbb{R}^3$ are the position and velocity of the quadrotor's COM in the inertial frame, respectively, ${\Omega \in \mathbb{R}^3}$ is the angular velocity in the body-fixed frame, $g$ is the gravitational acceleration, $m$ is the vehicle mass, $J \in \mathbb{R}^{3 \times 3}$ is the moment of inertia matrix calculated in the body-fixed frame, $f_b$ is the collective thrust, and $M_b \in \mathbb{R}^3$ is the moment in the body-fixed frame.
+where $p \in \mathbb{R}^3$ and $v \in \mathbb{R}^3$ are the position and velocity of the quadrotor's COM in the inertial frame, respectively, ${\Omega \in \mathbb{R}^3}$ is the angular velocity in the body-fixed frame, $g$ is the gravitational acceleration, $m$ is the vehicle mass, $J \in \mathbb{R}^{3 \times 3}$ is the moment of inertia matrix calculated in the body-fixed frame, $f_b$ is the collective thrust, and $M_b \in \mathbb{R}^3$ is the moment in the body-fixed frame.
 Note that we suppress temporal dependencies to maintain clarity of exposition unless required.

 We do not consider the motor dynamics and the propellers' aerodynamic effects.
 Therefore, the thrust $f_b$ and moment $M_b$ are assumed to be linear in the squared motor speeds~\cite{mellinger2011minimum}.
 We choose $f_b$ and $M_b$ as the control in~\eqref{equ:quadrotor dynamics}, and they are achieved via motor mixing (see \cite{mellinger2011minimum} for details in computation).
 The design of the geometric controller follows \cite{lee2010geometric,mellinger2011minimum}, where the goal is to have the quadrotor follow prescribed trajectory $p_d(t) \in \mathbb{R}^3$ and yaw $\psi_d(t)$ for time $t$ in a prescribed interval $[0,t_f]$.
-Towards this end, the translational motion is controlled by the desired thrust $f_b$: which is obtained by projecting the desired force $F_d$ to the body-fixed $z$-axis $Re_3$.
-The desired force $F_d \in \mathbb{R}^3$ is computed via $F_d = -K_p e_p-K_v e_v - mg e_3 + m \ddot{p}_d$ for $K_p,K_v \in \mathbb{R}^{3 \times 3}$ being user-selected positive-definite gain matrices and $e_p = p-p_d$ and $e_v = \dot{p}-\dot{p}_d$ standing for the position and velocity errors, respectively.
-The rotational motion is controlled by the desired moment where $K_R,K_{\Omega} \in \mathbb{R}^{3 \times 3}$ are user-selected positive-definite gain matrices; $R_d$, $\Omega_d$, and $\dot{\Omega}_d$ are the desired rotation matrix, desired angular velocity, and desired angular velocity derivative, respectively; $e_R = ( R_d^\top R - R^\top R_d)^{\vee}/2$ and $e_{\Omega} = \Omega -R^\top R_d \Omega_d$ are the rotation error and angular velocity error, respectively.
-The derivations of $R_d$, $\Omega_d$, and $\dot{\Omega}_d$ are omitted for simplicity; see~\cite{lee2010geometricarxiv} for details.
+Towards this end, the translational motion is controlled by the desired thrust $f_b$: